 With fewer people buying CDs, there is less revenue, making it harder for these businesses and individuals to stay afloat.
 In addition, the decline in CD sales has made it more difficult for new artists to break into the industry.
 Without the support of a major label, it can be hard to get your music heard by a broad audience.
 As a result, the decline in CD sales has profoundly affected the music industry, changing the landscape that is still being felt today.

 Rise Of Streaming Services

 One of the most significant changes to the music industry in the last decade has been the rise of streaming services.
-Spotify, Apple Music, and Pandora are just a few of the many platforms that have become extremely popular.
+Spotify, Apple Music, and Pandora for business are just a few platforms that have become extremely popular.
 These services provide an easy way to listen to their favorite artists and discover new music for music fans.
 They also offer a much more affordable alternative to buying CDs or digital downloads.

 However, Benjy Grinberg says streaming services have not been without their controversies.
 Many artists have expressed frustration at the low rates they receive from these platforms.
 In addition, some labels have been accused of manipulating the algorithms used by these services to favor particular artists over others.
 Despite these issues, streaming services show no signs of slowing down, and they are likely to have a significant impact on the music industry for years to come.